project-generator/project_generator_mbed_examples/README.md

-Project generator - mbed src with project generator
+Project generator - mbed SDK with project generator
 =========================

-This example repository shows how to use project generator to generate projects. mbed SDK is used as an example.
+This example repository shows how to use project generator to generate projects. mbed SDK is a submodule.

 Look at records, how records are defined.
-I would like to expand this to more targets, toolchains and features.
+I would like to expand this to more targets, tools and features.

 How to use it
 ------------

 To generate a project, run export.py script, from tools directory.
-As shown below (uvision is default toolchain, can be selected using -t option):
+As shown below (uvision is default tool, can be selected using -t option):

 <pre>
-project_generator_mbed_examples\tools>python project_generator/export.py -f records/projects.yaml -p k20_blinky
+project_generator_mbed_examples\tools>python project_generator/export.py -f records/projects.yaml -p k20_blinky -t uvision
 </pre>

 The output: